PetarGMarkov/Kordev-Graduation/README.md

 # Kordev-Graduation
-A rogue-like game called "Gratuation" with TUES theme.
+A rogue-like game called "Graduation" with TUES theme.